corgi-in-tights/corgi-in-tights/README.md

 :university of mcmaster # biotechnology
 :looking ~for~ work

-         .:--:::.                                  :secretly a corgi or an owl o   ::::/==\:.
+         .:--:::.                                  :secretly a CORGI or an OWL o   ::::/==\:.
  ()::::::o::/====|:.
 WURF!                  :works atleast 23 minutes a day
  ::::--::::|=====|::           ..wurf?             :hobbyist of all kinds: